Grislow/KnowledgeBase/resources/glossary.md

 **Example**: a python script performs intensive calculations and sends the results to a backend application that persists them

+## IOPS
+Input/Output Operations per Second is an IO performance measurement used to measure the throughput of storage devices.

 &nbsp;
 # J